wayne391/midi-track-identification/README.md

 There are two main goals of this task:
 * Data Cleansing:
-    * The track names in midi files usually have less useful meaning.
+    * The track names in midi files are usually have less meaningful.
     * The program number and channel number are not in GM Midi format.
 * Separate perceptually melodic **tracks** based on hand-labeling data